Brynwood Partners: Investments

 In 2004, Brynwood acquired New York-based freight forwarder IJS Global Inc.

 In 2004, Brynwood Partners sold Lincoln Snacks Company, which made Fiddle Faddle, Screaming Yellow Zonkers and Poppycock.

 In 2014, Brynwood Partners acquired the Juicy Juice brand and business from Nestlé.

-In 2018 Brynwood Partners bought Funfetti, Hungry Jack, Martha White, Pillsbury and Jim Dandy baking brands from The J.M.
+In 2018, Brynwood Partners bought the Funfetti, Hungry Jack, Martha White, Pillsbury and Jim Dandy baking brands from The J.M.
 Smucker Company for $375 million, "Brynwood created Hometown Food" to run that asset.
 In October 2019, Hometown Food acquired grain-based foods manufacturer Arrowhead Mills and baking and confectionery manufacturer SunSpire from Hain Celestial Group for $15 million.
 The deal includes a manufacturing plant in Hereford, Texas.

+In 2025, they purchased Chef Boyardee.

 Pearson's Candy

 In 2011, Brynwood acquired Pearson's Candy Company, which was founded in 1909 in Saint Paul, Minnesota.
 One of the world's 100 largest confectionery companies, Pearson's makes Pearson's Mints, Salted Nut Rolls, Nut Goodies, Bun Bars and Bit-O-Honey.